Vyral/roberto-paredes/_posts/2020-04-15-the-top-home-selling-mistakes.md

 {% include youtube.html %}

-*Even in a seller’s market, sellers have to be smart with their strategy.
-Here’s how they can sell quickly and for top dollar.&nbsp;*
+<CENTER><EM>Even in a seller’s market, sellers have to be smart with their strategy.
+Here’s how they can sell quickly and for top dollar. </EM></CENTER>

+&nbsp;

 Here are four of the top seven mistakes people make when selling their homes:&nbsp;